edinSahbaz/sdn-network-analyzer/README.md

 # sdn-network-analyzer
-SDN (Software-Defined Networking) Network Analyzer in Python.
+SDN (Software-Defined Network) Traffic Analyzer, Topology Visualiser in Python with RYU Controller for communication with Mininet SDN virtual network.